axboe/fio/README.rst

 	``pkgutil -i fio``.

 Windows:
-	Beginning with fio 3.31 Windows installers are available on GitHub at https://github.com/axboe/fio/releases.
-The latest builds for Windows
+        Beginning with fio 3.31 Windows installers for tagged releases are available on GitHub at https://github.com/axboe/fio/releases.
+The
-	can also be grabbed from https://ci.appveyor.com/project/axboe/fio by clicking the latest x86 or x64 build and then selecting the Artifacts tab.
+        latest installers for Windows can also be obtained as GitHub Actions artifacts by selecting a build from
+        https://github.com/axboe/fio/actions.
+These require logging in to a GitHub account.

 BSDs:
 	Packages for BSDs may be available from their binary package repositories.